-Does your safety program need a refresh?
-Spring is the perfect time to re-evaluate and reset your safety policies and procedures.
+After this past year of so many changes in procedure, your safety program may need a quick refresh.
+Spring is a great time to evaluate and fine tune your safety policies and procedures.

 You should also be regularly reviewing your emergency action plan, lockout/tagout procedures and new hire training programs.